 Here at Computers for Schools, one of our main missions is to take computers that are still very usable and get them into the hands of individuals who otherwise can’t afford to purchase brand new equipment.
+Much of our inventory is sourced from various levels of government, and so can be of a higher grade than some computers sold in retail (where a common goal is to offer economical choices).

 Feel free to contact us if you have any questions about this information.